spike/CompetitiveProgramming/resources/README.md

 ### Leetcode Contests

 Once you've recently solved ~50 problems on your own, I'd recommend you try to do the weekly Leetcode contests.
 The time pressure helps.
 And the randomness of the problems will help with your pattern-recognition.
 They're either at 6:30PM or 7:30PM on Saturdays (Pacific Standard Time).
+If you're on a different time zone, they also have biweekly contests at 6:30AM or 7:30AM (depending on daylight savings) every other Saturday morning.

 https://leetcode.com/contest/